mildpiggy/DEP2/README.md

 ## Check the suggested packages required in analysis

-Check the required packages in functionality
+Some depend packages are required in some functionalities.

 ``` r
 library(DEP2)